GXDE-OS/gxde-os.github.io/en/install/install.md

 1.0.100 or higher version includes a variant with targetSdk 35, which avoids Google Play warnings such as "This app was built for an older version of Android" or "Unsafe app blocked" during installation — at the cost of losing Wine compatibility.
 As a result, I have disabled the "Windows App Support" option.
 :::

-**Download Links**:

-- Mirror Site Download (Recommended): https://mirrors.cernet.edu.cn/GXDE/APK/
-- Github Download: [https://github.com/Cateners/tiny_computer/releases](https://github.com/Cateners/tiny_computer/releases) (Select the APK with the "gxde" suffix)

 > **Note**: If the interface operation is laggy, you can disable the special effects mode in the Control Center => Personalization.
 If the Control Center cannot be opened, you can upgrade to the latest version using the Toolbox in the GXDE-provided System Assistant.

 Tiny Computer Project Address: [https://github.com/Cateners/tiny_computer](https://github.com/Cateners/tiny_computer)

 ![](/tiny-computer.jpg)

+#### Download Links

+- Mirror Site Download (Recommended): https://mirrors.cernet.edu.cn/GXDE/APK/
+- Github Download: [https://github.com/Cateners/tiny_computer/releases](https://github.com/Cateners/tiny_computer/releases) (Select the APK with the "gxde" suffix)

 ### Install GXDE with Neo Desktop
 > A powerful launcher that supports connection to either AR glasses or physical displays, enabling the device to achieve independent multi-display output.